WildernessLabs/Documentation/docs/Meadow/Meadow.OS/Cellular/index.md

 * A [Project Lab](https://raw.githubusercontent.com/WildernessLabs/Meadow.ProjectLab/main/Design/projectlab-pinout-v3.jpg) has two mikroBUS connectors, so simply connect the Skywire click adapter on the **mikroBUS connector 1** and **you're all set!** Whats left is to make a few adjustments to your Meadow application to use cellular.

 ## Quectel M95 with GSM2 click board
 To set up this hardware, start by connecting the necessary jumpers for communication between the Meadow device and the cell module.
-Then make the necessary connections to supply and turn on the cell module.
+Then make the necessary connections to supply and enable the cell module.
 Finally, connect an antenna to the click board.

 ![Quectel M95 with GSM2 click board](images/gsm2-click-inside-image.jpg)